-Audit information and reports (DE ST TI 18 § 3308A)
+Audit information and reports (18 Del.
+Code § 3308A)

-a) A preliminary audit report must be delivered to the pharmacy within 30 days after the conclusion of the audit.
-The preliminary audit report shall contain claim level information for any discrepancy and an estimated recovery amount.

-b) A pharmacy must be allowed at least 45 days following receipt of the preliminary audit to provide documentation to address any discrepancy found in the audit.

-c) A final audit report must be delivered to the pharmacy within 120 days after receipt of the preliminary audit report or final appeal, whichever is later.

-d) An entity shall remit any money due to a pharmacy or pharmacist as a result of an underpayment of a claim within 45 days after the appeals process has been exhausted and the final audit report has been issued.
+- a) A preliminary audit report must be delivered to the Pharmacy within thirty (30) days after the conclusion of the audit.
+The preliminary audit report shall contain claim level information for any discrepancy and an estimated recovery amount. - b) A Pharmacy must be allowed at least forty-five (45) days following receipt of the preliminary audit to provide documentation to address any discrepancy found in the audit. - c) A final audit report must be delivered to the Pharmacy within one hundred twenty (120) days after receipt of the preliminary audit report or final appeal, whichever is later. - d) An entity shall remit any money due to a Pharmacy or pharmacist as a result of an underpayment of a claim within forty-five (45) days after the appeals process has been exhausted and the final audit report has been issued.

-Disclosures to plan sponsor (DE ST TI 18 § 3309A)
+Disclosures to Plan Sponsor (18 Del.
+Code § 3309A)

-Where contractually required, an auditing entity must provide a copy to the plan sponsor of its claims that were included in the audit, and any recouped money shall be returned to the plan sponsor.
+Where contractually required, an auditing entity must provide a copy to the Plan Sponsor of its claims that were included in the audit, and any recouped money shall be returned to the Plan Sponsor.

-Applicability of other laws and regulations (DE ST TI 18 § 3310A)
+Applicability of other laws and regulations (18 Del.
+Code § 3310A)

-This subchapter does not apply to any investigative audit that involves suspected fraud, willful misrepresentation, abuse, or any audit completed by the State.
+This subchapter does not apply to any investigative audit that involves suspected fraud, willful misrepresentation, abuse or any audit completed by the state.